 All these events significantly impacted economic activities and investors worldwide.
 Furthermore, they might increase the likelihood of delayed, disorderly policy responses.
 To mitigate climate risks and contribute to the transition as a financial institution, DPAM initiated the implementation of the TCFD recommendations in 2019.
 In 2023, we enhanced our approach and integrated climate-related risks and opportunities to a greater extent in our investment decision making processes.
-This includes assessing both the climate alignment of our investments from a values perspective (i.e. linking our NZAM commitment) as well as transition alignment from a value perspective (i.e. linking the impact of corporate targets and target achievement on shareholder value creation).
+This includes assessing both the climate alignment of our investments from a values perspective (i.e. linking our NZAM commitment) as well as transition alignment from a value creation).

 On all levels, from governance to metrics and targets, we continued our efforts to identify areas for improvement based on best practice and internal research.
 From a governance and policy perspective, we continued our dedicated online and in person training on various climate topics, both for internal and external audiences, ranging from TCFD recommendations and climate risk assessments at issuer level, to Net Zero.
 Furthermore, we continued our efforts to enhance our voting (escalation) policy and prepared for upcoming Climate Resolutions or so-called Say-on-Climate votes.
 Our existing framework with follow-up via formal engagement letter, detailing our voting behaviour and considerations, was revised for the 2024 voting season.
-On the research side, we continued our approach of assessing the most carbon emitting positions in our investment portfolios, enhanced the assessment template to focus more on corporate transition planning, and enhanced the implementation of our process for formal outcome reviews and follow-up.
+On the research side, we continued our approach of assessing the most carbon emitting positions in our investment portfolios, enhanced the implementation of our process for formal outcome reviews and follow-up.
 Furthermore, our voting escalation was revised and finetuned.